verekia/initializr/README.md

 ## Presentation

 Hi!
-This documentation is here in case you want to get involved in Initializr, use it as an API to generate archives on the fly, or create your own options for Initializr (choosing an other JS lib like Mootools, a CSS Framework like Blueprint or 960.gs, etc.).
+This documentation is here in case you want to get involved in Initializr, use it as an API to generate archives on the fly, or create your own options (choosing an other JS lib like Mootools, a CSS Framework like Blueprint or 960.gs, etc.).

 ## The basics